Mission Moments — Long-Term Shelter Residents

 Tippy — arrived 10/9/19, adopted 12/20/19

 This sassy old man brought kitten-like energy to the VBSPCA.
-He was put in a cat colony and with other cats that loved to relax and sleep, and his personality stole the show.
+He was put in a cat colony, and with other cats that loved to relax and sleep, and his personality stole the show.
 He was more interested in playing with wand toys or rushing to the door to greet whoever was about to walk in.
 However, he had issues with his kidneys so he was placed on medical hold until our clinic team could further assess the situation.
 Fortunately, our clinic staff found that Tippy was only in the beginning stages of kidney disease and had many more years of play ahead of him.
-He was released to be adopted and with his great personality quickly attracted a forever family.
+He was released to be adopted, and his great personality quickly attracted a forever family.

 Ares — arrived 8/17/19, adopted 1/6/20

 When Ares arrived at the shelter, he was a year old with a lot of puppy energy.
 He was extremely reactive to anyone who approached him in the kennel, and he pulled hard whenever he was on leash.
-It was clear he needed obedience training, so one of our companion pet trainers began to work with him.
+It was clear he needed obedience training, so one of our staff members began to work with him.
 She soon discovered that Ares was extremely eager to please.
-Our volunteers also started running him to release some of his energy.
+Our volunteers also started running with him to release some of his energy.
 A couple of weeks passed and Ares was like a new dog!
 With his new training, he found a perfect family who loved his high level of energy.
 Ares is now living a great life and fits right in with his new dog siblings.